 Every candidate struggles with time.
 We have family, friends, hobbies, faith and work conflicting with the VCDX goal.
 My advice is to set a goal with a timeline.
 Agree upon a set time each day.
 Exercise discipline to work on the VCDX during that time and you will achieve your goal.
 For me I used 8:00 – 9:00 PM each night.
 It was after my kids’ bed time and before spending time with my wife.
-I had to sacrifice computer game time, social media time and blogging time, but after six months I was done.
+I had to sacrifice computer game time, my guaranteed wins from p4rgaming.com, social media time and blogging time, but after six months I was done.
 This model has worked for me to achieve two VCDX certifications and put me on the path to my third.
 I’d like to end where I began.
 I believe everyone can achieve this certification with hard work.
 To start get a mentor by visiting vcdx.vmware.com and searching for a mentor including me.

 © 2017, Joseph Griffiths.
 All rights reserved.